norfolkpine/reggie-frontend/docs/architecture/authentication.md

 # Authentication and Authorization

-This document describes the authentication and authorization architecture of the reggie-frontend application.
+This document describes the authentication and authorization architecture of the opie-frontend application.

 ## Overview